nwjs/node/doc/api/webcrypto.md

 ## Algorithm matrix

-The tables details the algorithms supported by the Node.js Web Crypto API implementation and the APIs supported for each:
+The following tables detail the algorithms supported by the Node.js Web Crypto API implementation and the APIs supported for each:

 ### Key Management APIs